Person

 Archer has received the following CSIRO medals:

-2002 - CSIRO Medal for Research Achievement (with Malcolm Sinclair and the Ultrafast Integrated Circuits Team) for the development of advanced millimeter-wave Indium Phosphide Integrated Circuits and their application to radio astronomy, telecommunications and passive imaging;
+2002 - CSIRO Medal for Research Achievement (with Malcolm Sinclair and the Ultrafast Integrated Circuits Team) for the development of advanced millimetre-wave Indium Phosphide Integrated Circuits and their application to radio astronomy, telecommunications and passive imaging;

-2007 - CSIRO Chairman's Medal for Science and Engineering Excellence as a member of the Gigabit Wireless Team for the developmentof the world's fastest and most spectrally efficient 6 gigabit per second wireless millimetre-wave communications link.
+2007 - CSIRO Chairman's Medal for Science and Engineering Excellence as a member of the Gigabit Wireless Team for the development of the world's fastest and most spectrally efficient 6 Gigabit per second wireless millimetre-wave communications link.

 Chronology